Manoa and Nuuanu

 The average listing price for luxurious Manoa & Nuuanu homes is $1.2 million.
 However, the listings for these coveted estates range from just under $1 million to $3 million.

 The lovely homes within these two valleys are perfectly located, as you would be far enough from tourist sites, yet close enough to Honolulu and Waikiki to go shopping and enjoy leisurely activities.
-These homes offer calm and scenic sights, as the light constant rains keeps the landscape lush and green, it also results in constant colorful rainbows over your home.
+These Manoa & Nuuanu homes for sale offer calm and scenic sights, as the light constant rains keeps the landscape lush and green, it also results in constant colorful rainbows over your home.

 Manoa & Nuuanu are beautiful neighborhoods with greenery all around.
 A special hike that is a favorite amongst locals is the Lulumahu Falls.
 You must hike through a bamboo and ginger forest to get to the lively falls.
 At the bottom of the falls there is a cool pool of water to refresh yourself after the hike up.
 The breathtaking views from the top of the hike will be worth the trek up.